NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

   loadFixture,
 } = require("@nomicfoundation/hardhat-toolbox/network-helpers");

+// We recommend writing your Hardhat Ignition modules in a separate file and
+// importing them into your tests, instead of writing them in the test file.
+// The reason for this is that you will be using these same Hardhat Ignition modules
+// when you're ready to deploy to live networks as well. const TokenModule = require("../ignition/modules/TokenModule");

 // `describe` is a Mocha function that allows you to organize your tests.
 // Having your tests organized makes debugging them easier.
 All Mocha
 // functions are available in the global scope.